-138. Section 39 provides definitions of "environmental law" and "effectiveness of environmental law" for the purposes of this Chapter.

-139. Subsection (1) defines "environmental law" as any legislative provision that is mainly concerned with environmental protection and is not concerned with an excluded matter.
+- 142. Section 39 provides definitions of "environmental law" and "effectiveness of environmental law" for the purposes of this Chapter. - 143.
+Subsection (1) defines "environmental law" as any legislative provision that is mainly concerned with environmental protection and is not concerned with an excluded matter.
 Subsection (2) sets out excluded matters.
-Subsection (3) sets out the meaning of "legislative provision" as provision contained in, or in an instrument made under, an Act of the Scottish Parliament, and provision contained in any other enactment that would be within the legislative competence of the Scottish Parliament.

-140. Subsection (4) excludes from the definition of "environmental law" Parts 1 to 3 of the Climate Change (Scotland) Act 2009.
-These provisions concern the setting and achievement of greenhouse gas emissions targets, which are subject to bespoke parliamentary procedures, and on which the Scottish Ministers receive advice from the Committee for Climate Change.

-141. Subsection (5) to (8) provide for the Scottish Ministers to make regulations to set out that a legislative provision is, or is not, within the definition of "environmental law".
+Subsection (3) sets out the meaning of "legislative provision" as provision contained in, or in an instrument made under, an Act of the Scottish Parliament, and provision contained in any other enactment that would be within the legislative competence of the Scottish Parliament. - 144.
+Subsection (4) excludes from the definition of "environmental law" Parts 1 to 3 of the Climate Change (Scotland) Act 2009.
+These provisions concern the setting and achievement of greenhouse gas emissions targets, which are subject to bespoke parliamentary procedures, and on which the Scottish Ministers receive advice from the Committee for Climate Change. - 145.
+Subsection (5) to (8) provide for the Scottish Ministers to make regulations to set out that a legislative provision is, or is not, within the definition of "environmental law".
 These regulations may specify Parts 1 to 3 in the Climate Change (Scotland) Act 2009 (or any provision in those Parts) as being within the definition of environmental law, and modify subsection (4) accordingly.
 This would allow Ministers to bring in future provisions to place the setting and achievement of targets relating to greenhouse gas emissions, or some subset of these measures, within the scope of Environmental Standards Scotland's functions, if there was a future change in policy and institutional responsibility.
 Ministers must consult Environmental Standards Scotland, and any other persons they consider appropriate, before making such regulations.
 Regulations under subsection (5) are subject to the affirmative procedure.

-142. Subsection (9) defines "effectiveness of environmental law" and "effective environmental law" in terms of the law's effectiveness in contributing to environmental protection as well as to improving the health and wellbeing of Scotland's people, and achieving sustainable economic growth, so far as consistent with environmental protection.
+146. Subsection (9) defines "effectiveness of environmental law" and "effective environmental law" in terms of the law's effectiveness in contributing to environmental protection as well as to improving the health and wellbeing of Scotland's people, achieving sustainable economic growth, so far as consistent with environmental protection, and in contributing to the implementation of any international obligation of the United Kingdom relating to environmental protection.